 Let’s face it – the construction industry is changing rapidly.

-Transparency and accountability are shifting the way we do business, adding liabilities and risks to the already difficult job of building high performing, energy efficient designs.
-A shortage in skilled labor means we are constantly seeking ways to increase efficiency on the job site with simple and familiar methods of building, even as products are becoming more complex.
+Transparency and accountability are shifting the way we do business, adding liabilities and risks to the already difficult job of building high-performing, energy-efficient designs.
+A shortage of skilled labor means we are constantly seeking ways to increase efficiency on the job site with simple and familiar methods of building, even as products are becoming more complex.

 Construction defect litigators and insurance companies are equipped with advanced tools to help pinpoint errors in installation.
 So why aren’t we using those same tools to avoid errors?

 NOT using simulation to predict the reality of a job site is a substantial competitive disadvantage.

 Just ask the aerospace industry.
 They’ve been using virtual prototyping for years as a way to reduce the substantial costs associated with building high performance, complicated equipment.